aaronvark/PeerReview1819/README.md

 The most important thing to remember is to **always have an issue that you can reference**.
 To create your first issue, go to the **Issues** tab, and add a new issue.
 Follow the format of the example issue: **name - task**.
 Remember the number that's now behind your issue (you will need to know this to reference it)

 Issue guidelines:
-1. Always have an issue up to work on
+1. Always have an issue up to work on (for example: "Eindopdracht Blok 1")
 2. Create an issue you can work on for multiple commits / pull requests, **that is relevant to the course you're in**
 3. Always reference your issue number in commits / pull requests
 4. Close your issue when you've finished